21/11/2024

 They can also offer better products by using new tech.
 This helps them make more money.

-Synergistic benefits
+synergistic benefits

 Buying companies allows startups to sell more types of products.
 It helps them stand out from the competition.
 Entering new markets becomes easier, supporting their growth.